dgraph-io/dgraph-docs/content/enterprise-features/change-data-capture.md

 ## Known limitations

-Currently, CDC has the following known limitations:
+CDC has the following known limitations:

 * CDC is not currently supported when Dgraph is in Ludicrous mode
-* Schema updates do not cause a CDC event
+* CDC does not currently track schema updates
 * You can only configure or enable CDC when starting Alpha nodes using the `dgraph alpha` command
 * If a node crashes or the leadership of a Raft group changes, CDC might have